- To build muscle without weights, you should do rotating exercises like squats, pull-ups, dips, lunges, and planks thrice a week.

 Like pull ups, dips are a great way to do upper body exercises without weights.
 If you don’t have access to fancy dip equipment at home, no worries!
 You can use a chair.

 Start with your hands on the seat of the chair and lower yourself until your legs are bent at the knees at a 90-degree angle.
-Push yourself up until your arms are straight again, then lower yourself back down into the 90-degree angle.

 Much like squats, lunges take aim at your glutes and are a great way to get in leg workouts without weights, as well as working to strengthen your core and balance.